The Complete Guide to Leg Waxing

 When using soft wax, the process is much the same, but you’ll be using strips to remove your wax.
 Apply wax to the leg in the direction of hair growth with a spatula (or directly to the skin with a Roll On Wax cartridge), and smooth wax strips over the application area.
 Remove strips with soft wax parallel to the skin in the opposite direction of hair growth, and without pulling up on the strip or skin.

 Following your waxing session, make sure to apply your post waxing care products to your freshly waxed legs to ensure that your skin is left soothed, moisturized, and to prevent ingrown hairs.

-Now that you’ve learned all of the reasoning behind waxing your legs, how leg waxing stacks up to shaving your legs, as well as the processes involved with both professional and at home leg waxing services, you have all of the tools you need to make an informed decision as to your future with leg waxing.
+Now that you’ve learned all of the reasons behind waxing your legs, how leg waxing stacks up with shaving your legs, as well as the processes involved with both professional and at-home leg waxing services, you have all of the tools you need to make an informed decision as to your future with leg waxing.

 Whether visiting an esthetician for a professional leg waxing service or leg waxing at home, it’s important to know the pros and cons of the process before you switch over from the world of shaving.
 Once you’ve made the jump, you’ll want to ensure that you’re practicing proper pre and post-wax care to both maintain your wax, and keep your skin in the best shape possible.

 Overall, leg waxing is a safe and effective approach to leg hair removal for the best long-term results.
 Though every hair removal process has its benefits and drawbacks, it's clear that waxing holds much more promise than downsides, and is an excellent option for those sick of trying to maintain their short-term and ineffective shaving results at home.